u9pi/prixii/README.md

-# Prixii
+# To synchronize with themes

-To synchronize with themes
+We want to be compatible with all possible BD themes and plugins.